 721 W. Grand Ave. (map)

-Why you’re here: You want a neighborhood restaurant feel in the heart of River North.
+Why you’re here: You want a neighborhood restaurant feel in the midst of River North.

 What you’re ordering: A selection of handmade pastas with the friendliest service in town.
-The care Torchio Pasta puts into all of its dishes is apparent: From the signature torchio pasta with sausage, cremini mushrooms and a brandy-thyme cream sauce to the pappardelle with bolognese served in a Parmesan “basket,” each bite is better than the last.
+The care that Torchio Pasta puts into all of its dishes is apparent — from the signature Torchio pasta with sausage, cremini mushrooms and a brandy-thyme cream sauce to the pappardelle bolognese, served in a Parmesan “basket.”
 Other standouts include the semolina gnocchi, a decadent braised short rib risotto and an olive oil cake with the perfect crumb for dessert.
+Each bite here is better than the last.

 738 N. Wells St. (map)